MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-access-assign.md

 <!-- This article is a copy of the article below with the term "record" updated to "guide".
 A better solution will have to be found to "customize" core power apps support documents to address the specific D365 Guides user experience.
 https://docs.microsoft.com/powerapps/user/assign-or-share-records -->

-# Assign or share guides
+# Limit access to a specific guide or guide content in Dynamics 365 Guides by using owner teams

-When you create a guide, you are the owner of the guide.
-If you would like another person in your organization to also have ownership of the guide, then you can assign the ownership of a guide to that person.
-You can assign the ownership of a Guide to a user or team.
-You can also assign the ownership of a Guide to yourself if you have a role with the assign privilege.
+When you create a guide in MIcrosoft Dynamics 365 Guides, you are the owner of the guide.
+If you want another person in your organization to also have ownership of the guide, you can assign the ownership of a guide to that person.
+You can assign the ownership of a guide to a user or team.
+You can also assign the ownership of a guide to yourself if you have a role with the Assign privilege.

-If you want to keep ownership of the guide but let someone else work on it with you, then use the **Share** option to share the guide.
+If you want to keep ownership of the guide, but let someone else work on it with you, you can use the **Share** option to share the guide.

 For more information on how privileges and access works, see [How access to a row (or guide) is determined](https://docs.microsoft.com/power-platform/admin/how-record-access-determined).

-For more information on how to control access to Guides Hub which is a model-driven app, see [Share a model driven app using power app](https://docs.microsoft.com/powerapps/maker/model-driven-apps/share-model-driven-app).
+For more information on how to control access to the Guides model-driven app, see [Share a model-driven app using Power Apps](https://docs.microsoft.com/powerapps/maker/model-driven-apps/share-model-driven-app).

-For information on background to give access to the hololens app or PC App, see [Security roles and privileges](https://docs.microsoft.com/power-platform/admin/security-roles-privileges#team-members-privilege-inheritance)
+For information on background to give access to the HoloLens app or PC app, see [Security roles and privileges](https://docs.microsoft.com/power-platform/admin/security-roles-privileges#team-members-privilege-inheritance).

-For more information on the three types of teams; *owner* team, Azure Active Directory (Azure AD) *group* team, or an *access* team , see [Manage Teams in Power Platform Security](https://docs.microsoft.com/power-platform/admin/manage-teams).
+For more information on the three types of teams (*owner* team, Azure Active Directory *group* team, or *access* team), see [Manage Teams in Power Platform Security](https://docs.microsoft.com/power-platform/admin/manage-teams).

 ## Assign a guide to a user or an owner team